Brother of Honduran president found guilty in U.S. drug trial

 Tony Hernandez’s lawyers urged jurors not to trust the prosecutors’ cooperating witnesses, describing them as career criminals willing to lie to get their prison sentences reduced.

 The president, who began his second term in January 2018 amid allegations of electoral fraud, has not been charged with a crime.

-President Hernandez has represented himself as a tough anti-drug warrior, claiming responsibility for breaking up the six most powerful cartels in Honduras and extraditing 24 traffickers to the United States.
+He has represented himself as tough on narcotics and responsible for breaking up the six most powerful cartels in Honduras and extraditing 24 traffickers to the United States.
 He said traffickers were using his brother’s trial to seek revenge.

-Hernandez’s administration faces pressure from U.S. President Donald Trump to curb migration to the United States.
-The two countries struck a deal last month under which Honduras would take in more asylum seekers.
+Honduras is under pressure from U.S. President Donald Trump to curb migration to the United States.
+Honduras and the United States struck a deal last month on asylum seekers.